ppetrovtv/pine_script_docs/source/Strategies.rst

 **strategy.cancel(string id)** should be used.
 To cancel all pending orders the command **strategy.cancel\_all()** should be used.
 Strategy orders are placed as soon as their conditions are satisfied and command is called in code.
-Broker emulator doesn’t execute orders before next tick comes after the code was calculated, while in real trading with real broker, an order can be filled sooner.
+Broker emulator doesn't execute orders before next tick comes after the code was calculated, while in real trading with real broker, an order can be filled sooner.
 It means that if a market order is generated at close of current bar, it is filled at open oif